 In order to attend the High Sensory Dreamachine experience you must complete a pre-booking form.
 The form contains information about medical conditions or sensitivities that may be relevant to your participation.

-We will share your name, email address and date of birth along with confirmation that you have completed this form with box office partners for the Dreamachine to support your booking.
+We will share your name, email address and date of birth along with confirmation that you have completed this form with box office partners and event staff for Dreamachine to support your booking.

 Marketing materials that we might share with you include information about our activities, our news, events and other ways you can become involved with us.